Home

 There are many migratory Hawks in Ontario, which spend the summer here, and them migrate farther south for the winter.
 Other Hawks spend their summers farther north, and come here for the winter.

-None of the Hawks are dangerous to mankind, and we have Red Tailed Hawks, Cooper's Hawks, Sharp Shinned Hawks, Falcons, Harriers, Kestrels - many Hawks, and we also have the occasional Bald Eagle nesting around Southern Ontario
+None of the Hawks are dangerous to mankind, and we have Red Tailed Hawk, Cooper's Hawks, Sharp Shinned Hawks, Falcons, Harriers, Kestrels - many Hawks, and we also have the occasional Bald Eagle nesting around Southern Ontario

-Comments for
+Comments for What Do Hawks Eat?

 Average Rating starstarstarstarstar